 (3) a final concert of works by course participants, which will be performed by an ensemble consisting of the composer-performers in the course.

 The daily morning group meetings consist of the following:

-Interested composers must send the following materials to Professor Hoffman by Friday, 21 February, 2020:
+What to submit?
+Interested composers must send the following materials to Professor Hoffman by Monday, 15 March, 2021:

 2. date of birth, citizenship, mailing address, email address and phone number

 3. a score of one original work for a chamber ensemble, either conducted or non-conducted.
 A recording of this piece is strongly encouraged but not required.
 A live recording of this piece is preferred but a MIDI recording may also be sent.